higgintop/mood_music/README.md

   2. List song recommendations
   3. Exit
   > 2
+  What category would you like to see?
+  1. happy
+  2. sad
+  3. mellow
+  4. angry
+  > 1
-  1. Elephant by Tame Impala HAPPY
+  1. Elephant by Tame Impala
-  2. Last Resort by Papa Roach ANGRY
+  2. Tangerine by Led Zeppelin
-  3. Jolene by Dolly Parton SAD
   > 2
   What would you like to do:
   1. Edit recommendation